Create an Assumable Identity for a GitLab CI/CD Pipeline

 terraform destroy

 This will destroy identity and the role-binding created in this guide.
-It will not delete the group.
+It will not delete the organization.

 You can then remove the working directory to clean up your system.